-We are independent of the company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
+We are independent of the Company in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) together with the ethical requirements of the Accountancy Profession (Code of Ethics for Warrant Holders) Directive issued in terms of the Accountancy Profession Act (Cap.
 281) that are relevant to our audit of the financial statements in Malta.
-We have fulfilled our other ethical responsibilities in accordance with the IESBA Code.
+We have fulfilled our other ethical responsibilities in accordance with these Codes.

-To the best of our knowledge and belief, we declare that non-audit services that we have provided to the company are in accordance with the applicable law and regulations in Malta and that we have not provided non-audit services that are prohibited under Article 18A of the Accountancy Profession Act (Cap.
+To the best of our knowledge and belief, we declare that non-audit services that we have provided to the Company are in accordance with the applicable law and regulations in Malta and that we have not provided non-audit services that are prohibited under Article 18A of the Accountancy Profession Act (Cap.
 281).

-The non-audit services that we have provided to the company, in the period from 1 January 2017 to 31 December 2017, are disclosed in note 18 to the financial statements.
+The non-audit services that we have provided to the Company, in the period from 1 January 2018 to 31 December 2018, are disclosed in note 17 to the financial statements.